Introduction to Soil Types and Wine

 Old vine Zinfandel on sandy loam soils in Russian River Valley by Justin Kern

-Here are two very common questions when it comes to soils and wine:
+Here are two very common questions when it comes to soil and wine:

 • Question: Do great wines only grow on certain soils?

-Answer: Yes but it’s complicated.
-There are several factors including climate, elevation, type of grape and style of wine that effect which soil is best.
+Answer: Yes, but it’s complicated.
+There are several factors, including climate, elevation, type of grape, and style of wine, that affect which soil is best.

 • Question: Do earthy flavors in wine come from the soil?